Judge unseals redacted affidavit used to justify Trump search warrant

 A federal judge has unsealed a redacted version of the affidavit that was used to justify the search warrant executed earlier this month at former President Donald Trump's residence at Mar-a-Lago.

 The filings that have been made public so far show that the FBI's affidavit was 38 pages long, and at least 78 paragraphs long.
-It is heavily redacted.
+It is heavily redacted — 11 pages are fully blacked out, and 24 are partially redacted.

 The affidavit says there was "probable cause" that evidence of obstruction would be found at the premises, Mar-a-Lago.
 It also states that "probable cause exists to believe that evidence, contraband, fruits of crime, or other items illegally possessed in violation 18 U.S.C. §§ 793(e), 2071, or 1519 will be found at the PREMISES."